cldwalker/urls/README.md

 ## Description
-urls is a commandline bookmarking app that aims to make bookmarking fast, easy and customizable. urls also lets you organize bookmarks by tags.
+urls is a commandline bookmarking app that aims to make bookmarking fast, easy, and customizable. urls also lets you organize bookmarks by tags.
 Works only on ruby 1.9.

 ## Usage